15 top science & tech leaders offer surprising predictions for 2018

 Sherry Turkle: Social robots fool us

 Dr. Sherry Turkle is the Abby Rockefeller Mauzé Professor of the Social Studies of Science and Technology at MIT in Cambridge, Massachusetts, and founder and current director of the MIT Initiative on Technology and Self.
-Her most recent book is "Alone Together: Why We Expect More from Technology and Less from Each Other."
+Her most recent book is "Reclaiming Conversation: The Power of Talk in a Digital Age."

 Robots have always seemed like the cavalry that’s called in to do the jobs that put the human body in danger.
 But we have long had the fantasy that they would do more: that they would be our caring companions.
 And now our dream comes true.
 My prediction: In 2018, sociable robots will be able to convince us that they are able to be empathic by passing an emotional version of the Turing Test, a behavioral test we have taken as a measure of machine intelligence.
 In the Turing test, a machine seems to “think” like a person.
 But simulated thinking (say, for the purposes of playing chess) may be thinking, but simulated feelings are not feelings, and simulated love is never love.
 Our “success” in making robots that pretend empathy involves deception with significant consequence.